About Our Pastor...

 Rev. Smith was featured as a lecturer/workshop leader and preacher for a special event named for her book, “Beyond the Stained Glass Ceiling,” sponsored by Ashland Theological Seminary.
 Internationally, Rev. Smith was interviewed to discuss her book and the realities of the "stained glass ceiling" on the Sean Moncrieff show, Ireland Newstalk In 2016, Rev. Smith and her husband were invited to travel to the Holy Land, Israel on a missions trip.
 She served as a delegate, representing the Women in Ministry Department of the Progressive National Baptist Convention (The Rev. Dr. James Perkins, President).

 In 2017, Rev. Smith became the first female pastor to host the Progressive National Baptist Convention, Inc., Midwest Region.
-On January 12th, 2018, Rev. Smith was honored to serve as the speaker for the Annual Cleveland Clinic MLK, Jr., Interfaith Service, .
-An honor she says, "...Was a highlight of my life and ministry work!"
+On January 12th, 2018, Rev. Smith was honored to serve as the speaker for the Annual Cleveland Clinic MLK, Jr., Interfaith Service.
+She also is regular contributor to the PNBC Devotional, The Worker.

 Under the guidance of the Holy Spirit and Rev. Smith's leadership, Covenant Baptist Church developed a five-year vision plan to launch and implement a Stewardship of Life program, designed to teach the congregation the importance of faithful stewardship through tithing and using their gifts and skills to serve.
 The teachings led to the church paying off over $50,000 in debt.
-The new vision included selling the church property, changing the church name (from Covenant Baptist Church to Restoration Ministries of Greater Cleveland, Inc.) and launching a new direction for the ministry.
-Currently, the church is in the process of acquiring a new worship center.
+The new vision included selling the church property, changing the church name (from Covenant Baptist Church to Restoration Ministries of Greater Cleveland, Inc., in 2019) and launching a new direction for the ministry.

 In addition to her role as a senior pastor, Rev. Smith has served as a professor for the Cleveland Baptist Association Quarterly Training Institute and the Ohio Leadership Academy.
-She served as adjunct faculty for Ashland Theological Seminary as a small group leader in the Master of Divinity Cohort and continues her work with Ashland as a Pastoral Mentor in the "Thriving Church Ministries" (TCM) Certificate Program.
+From 2012 -2019, Rev. Smith served as adjunct faculty for Ashland Theological Seminary as a small group leader in the Master of Divinity Cohort as well as a Pastoral Mentor in the "Thriving Church Ministries" (TCM) Certificate Program.
 Locally and nationally, Rev. Smith receives invitations to lecture, preach and teach, for churches, clergy groups, denominations, universities and seminaries, addressing the interlocking injustices of sexism, racism and classism.
-Currently, Rev. Smith is pursuing a PhD in Human Services: Nonprofit Leadership and Management from Capella University.

-Rev. Smith is the proud wife of Mr. Aristide Smith, Jr. Together they have two sons, Aristide Smith, III and Caleb Alexander Smith and one daughter, Aris Christine Smith.
-For all of these blessings, Rev. Smith simply says, “To God be the glory for the great things He has done!”
+Dr. Smith and her husband, Aristide Smith, Jr., have three children, Aristide III, Caleb and Aris.
+For all of these blessings, she simply says, “To God be the glory for the great things He has done!”